 There are three reasons why it is important to get firearms training.
-The first reason is safety, the second is education, and the third is learning the fundamentals.
+The first reason is safety and personal protection, the second is education, and the third is learning the fundamentals.
 Every day, we are bombarded with misinformation both intentional and unintentional.
 For the average person, it’s hard to know what the facts are, based on news, television, movies and social media.
 It can be difficult to see through the hurricane of information.

 So why does it seem so natural for people to pick up a gun and instantly put their finger on the trigger?
 It could be a natural reaction when picking up an item, related to reflexes or ergonomics.
 But there is still something else that could be a factor: TV and movies.
 For example, look at any movie poster with the hero holding a gun.

 Above, you’ll see a finger on the trigger in each example.

 Almost every character posing with a gun in a movie poster will have their finger on the trigger.
 This also happens in the movie itself when they muzzle everyone and have their finger on the trigger.
 Everything we see in the media might subconsciously influence us.
 But this is just my opinion, and there are many other factors.
 This leads us to the second reason why it’s important to get training.

 The second reason is education.
 Students need to learn about the operation, functions and parts of firearms.
 This will dispel any myths or misconceptions about firearms.
 Every gun is different, so learning the operation and functions will help the student safely use the firearm.
 Setting the expectations of use and capabilities of firearms is important.
 We can help students choose the right firearm to fit their needs, such as shooting sports or hunting.
 I always like to say, “You don’t know… what you don’t know… until you know it.”